Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-open-private-testnet-manually.md

             --rootchain.sender 0x3cd9f729c8d882b851f8c70fb36d22b391a288cd
 ```

-If sucessfully registered the rootchain address, output as follows.
+If rootchain address is successfully registered, you will see the following message.

 ```bash
 INFO [01-01|00:00:00.000] Maximum peer count                       ETH=50 LES=0 total=50